top of page

-We’re calling her Bianca for now—Italian for “white”—a nod to her coloring and the snowstorm she survived.
+Out of snow squalls, single-digit temperatures, and sub-zero wind chills, we found Bianca.
+For now, we’re calling her Bianca—Italian for “white”—a nod to her beautiful coloring and the snowstorm she bravely survived.

+Then things got complicated.
 Spooked by a neighbor, Bianca bolted—through barbed wire and into a large pasture to the south.
 I tracked her on roughly a two-mile loop, at one point along the side of I-70.
-After guiding her where I needed her to go, she settled back into the south pasture… until something startled her again and she disappeared.
+After guiding her where I needed her to go, she settled back into the south pasture… until something startled her again, and she disappeared.

 After a brief search, I located her and monitored her movements with binoculars.
 A dog in full flight mode is hyper-aware; the smallest sound can send them running.
 I guessed she’d wait until dark to return to the spot where we’d fed her before.